kyegomez/swarms/docs/swarms/models/base_llm.md

 ### Methods <a name="methods"></a>

-The `AbstractLLM` class defines several methods for working with language models:
+The `BaseLLM` class defines several methods for working with language models:

 - `run(task: Optional[str] = None, *args, **kwargs) -> str`: Generate text using the language model.
 This method is abstract and must be implemented by subclasses.